microsoft/vs-tools-for-ai/docs/quickstart-01-project-from-existing.md

-# Quickstart: Create an AI project from existing code
+# Quickstart: create an AI project from existing code

 Once you've installed [Visual Studio Tools for AI](installation.md), it's easy to bring existing Python code into a Visual Studio project.